 I finished it off with kasundi (bottled mustard paste - which is optional) for a mustardy taste and flavour.
-It is prepared dry to enjoy either with plain steamed rice or with chapattis.
-Please find below a step by step guide with pictures to prepare it.
+It is prepared dry to enjoy either with plain steamed rice or with chapatis.
+So check for a step by step guide with pictures to prepare it.

 - 2-3 bunches of fenugreek leaves, washed, drained & chopped

 - 1/4 cup moong dal (split Green Gram), dry roasted